Azure/azure-sdk/_posts/2020-05-19-formrecognizer.md

 ## Creating your own tailored models

 The Form Recognizer client library can further be extended to create customized and tailored models.
 It allows users to train models using their own data forms and then use those customized models for recognizing custom forms!
-Custom models can be created using two approaches: Creating custom models with Labels and without Labels.
+Custom models can be created using two approaches: Creating custom models with training labels and without training labels.

-### Custom model training with Labels
+### Custom model training with training labels
 Custom models built using labeled data are highly tailored models.
 Since they use the labeled data provided by the user, highlighting the custom information in the input forms.
-These custom models are built by the service using supervised machine learning algorithms to recognize keys/value pairs of special interest to the user.
+These custom models are trained by the service using supervised machine learning algorithms to recognize form fields of special interest to the user.
 A particular application of this feature could be seen when you’re working with documents that deviate from the standard industry formats and could be more of your own business model specific format.
 In these cases, this custom extraction feature can help the user build a solution by training a model on their own data, based on just five documents.

 Look here for more information on [setting up labeled training data](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/quickstarts/label-tool#set-up-the-sample-labeling-tool).